 While threads are typically lighter weight than processes, there have been different implementations of both across UNIX and Linux operating systems over the years.
 The three models that typically define the implementations across preemptive, time sliced, multi user UNIX and Linux operating systems are defined as follows: 1:1, 1:N, and M:N where 1:1 refers to the mapping of one user space thread to one kernel thread, 1:N refers to the mapping of multiple user space threads to a single kernel thread, and M:N refers to the mapping of N user space threads to M kernel threads.

-In summary, both threads and processes are scheduled for execution on a single processor.
+In summary, both threads and processes are scheduled for execution.
 Thread context switching is lighter in weight than process context switching.
-Both threads and processes are schedulable entities and concurrency is defined as the interleaved execution over time of schedulable entities on a single processor.
+Both threads and processes are schedulable entities and concurrency is defined as the interleaved execution over time of schedulable entities.

-The Linux user space APIs for process and thread management are abstracted from alot of the details but you can set the level of concurrency and directly influence the time quantum so that system throughput is affected by shorter and longer durations of schedulable entity execution time.
+The Linux user space APIs for process and thread management are abstracted from lower level details.
+However, the APIs typically provide calls for setting the level of concurrency in order to influence the time quantum so that system throughput is affected by shorter and longer durations of schedulable entity execution time.

 Conversely, parallelism refers to the simultaneous execution of multiple schedulable entities over a time quanta.
 Both processes and threads can execute in parallel across multiple cores or multiple processors.
 On a multiuser system with preemptive time slicing and multiple processor cores, both concurrency and parallelism are often at play.
 Affinity scheduling refers to the scheduling of both processes and threads across multiple cores so that their concurrent and often parallel execution is close to optimal.